 It may not work the first time.
 If you run into any trouble, ensure your device is up to date and attempt to register again.
 From now on, you’ll be able to log in without a password using the registered device.

 Just in case you ever lose access to a device with your passkey, you should make sure to register more than one.

 Passkeys are only as safe as the device on which you store them.
 Someone with your unlocked device could potentially sign into your accounts using your on-device prompts.
 Likewise, if you leave a passkey on someone else’s device, they may be able to log in as you.
 It’s therefore important to only use passkeys on devices you control, and ensure your device is properly encrypted and protected with a strong password.

 Modern iOS and Android devices should have disk encryption enabled by default.
 You may need to enable disk encryption on desktop devices using Bitlocker for Windows or FileVault for macOS.
 Learn more about how to set up a strong password for your mobile device in our guide, “Your smartphone and you: A handbook to modern mobile maintenance.”

-Passkeys aren’t yet supported on all major browsers or online services, and in fact, may not be available on your organizational Google account.
-However, we expect to see passkeys rolling out on a growing number of services in years to come.
+Passkeys aren’t yet supported on all major browsers or online services, but we expect to see passkeys rolling out on a growing number of services in years to come.
 Until then, it’s important to maintain long, unique passwords, ideally using a password manager.
 Read our guide on choosing a password manager.